suthyscott/orientation-interactive/instructions.md

 - Cohort channels and squad channels.
 - community channels.
 - The Q
- - Provide some detail on the error!
+ - Provide some detail on the error/question so that staff can help better!
 - Breakout rooms.
  - pair programming.
 - staff rooms